MASILab/michael_kim_overview/README.md

 SPIE 2024 paper - A characterization of low-cost photogrammetry techniques for surface reconstruction.
 Using surfaces obtained from CT images as the ground truth, we assess the quality of the photogrammetry surfaces obtained from Neural Radiance Fields (NeRF, as instant-ngp implementation) and the VECTRA H1 3D Imaging System of a hip implant, a knee implant, and a steak.
 First, we register the photogrammetry surfaces to the ground truth CT.
 We then use fiducial registration error and average surface distance as metrics to assess quality.
 We find that the H1 camera provides smooth surfaces, but cannot reconstruct objects that are larger or have sharp changes in geometry.
 Whereas NeRF has the capability to capture finer detail, the surfaces are much noisier and more artifact-prone.
 Our conclusion was that NeRF-based methods have the greater potential, but improvements need to be made to the implementation.

-Signed: Gaurav Rudravaram, June 11 2026
+Signed: Gaurav Rudravaram, June 11 2026 <br>
+Signed: Ema Topolnjak, June 11 2026

 ## 3.)
 Characterization of Neural Radiance Field-Based 3D Reconstruction of Organ Tissue Surfaces (technical paper)